Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 ![sqsh signature in hexdump](http://i.imgur.com/GFaD38g.png)

-Since SquashFS does use signatures to delimit the where the compressed data beings and ends, we probably won't have to trim the binary like we did with the kernel.
+Since SquashFS does use signatures to delimit where the compressed data beings and ends, we probably won't have to trim the binary like we did with the kernel.

 Since the filesystem is very common and the work to find the right configuration is tedious, let's see if anybody has already written a script for this.
 I came